BrightspaceUI/core/components/filter/README.md

 <!-- docs: end hidden content -->

-## Filter Dimension Types
-Filter dimensions provide methods for entering filter parameters for a wide range of data types

-### Filter Dimension: Set/Value [d2l-filter-dimension-set]
+## Filter Dimension: Set [d2l-filter-dimension-set]

 The `d2l-filter-dimension-set` component is the main dimension type that will work for most use cases.
-Used alongside the `d2l-filter-dimension-set-value`, this will give you a selectable list of filter values.
+Used alongside the [d2l-filter-dimension-set-value](#filter-dimension%3A-set-value-%5Bd2l-filter-dimension-set-value%5D), this will give you a selectable list of filter values.

 <!-- docs: demo live name:d2l-filter-dimension-set align:start autoSize:false size:large -->
 ```html